The Scholars (novel): Content, meaning and ideology

 The Scholars is a satirical novel that describes the life activities of various Chinese Confucian scholars, prudently set mostly in the early 16th century during the Ming dynasty that preceded the Qing.
 Addressing the ruling Qing dynasty could lead to capital punishment; thus it was safer to depict Ming intellectual life.
 Characters are obsessed by the fame and glory of civil service to the point of losing sanity.
 Some of them are philosophically dogmatic, rigidly following the old ways and denying all flexibility and innovation.
 Some are hypocrites, spending days talking about morality and ethics but actually living despicable and useless lives.
 Some are so corrupted that they eagerly sacrifice friends, relatives and family for ever more fame and glory.
 Via these scholars and the novel's sarcastic voices, Wu Jingzi indirectly criticized the civil service examination and education system under the Qing dynasty.

 The historian F. W. Mote cautioned that there are other sides to the intellectual life of the dynasty.
 He praises the "essential rightness" of The Scholars "mercilessly sardonic exposure of hollow moralizing and ritualized hypocrisy", but these Confucian scholars also reworked high culture's written heritage.
 It is easy, Mote went on, to parody minute textual and specialized studies, but they are now essential resources even today for any serious historical study.
 Wu Jingzi did create several "good" characters as model for an ideal Confucian scholar; they cannot be corrupted by fame or money and they despise the contemporary civil service.
-One of them, the protagonist Du Shaoqing, bears strong similarity to the author: descended from a well-to-do family and later became poverty-stricken, hated the civil officials, expressed progressive ideas and was strongly critical of the popular Zhu Xi's Neo-Confucianism.
-Wu Jingzi also addresses feminism by portraying Du's kindly treatment of his wife at a time when women were considered inferior to men.
+One of them, Du Shaoqing, bears strong similarity to the author: descended from a well-to-do family and later became poverty-stricken, hated the civil officials, expressed progressive ideas and was strongly critical of the popular Zhu Xi's Neo-Confucianism.
+Wu Jingzi also addresses women's role in society by portraying Du's kindly treatment of his wife at a time when women were considered inferior to men.

 Zbigniew Słupski of the University of Warsaw describes The Scholars as one of the most difficult to characterize Chinese novels, "for it is at once a work of satire, social manners and morals as well as a confessional, historiographical, and philosophical novel."
 Moreover, "The novel transcends both concrete and abstract satire.
 The most important characteristics seems to be a rather dynamic and changing way of viewing the world.
 This [Wu] accomplishes by using new and innovative techniques."